 The best medical receptionists can assess the needs of individual patients and clients, transitioning quickly between exhibiting compassion and the need to be business-like accordingly.

 This training allows the people at the front desk to ensure that patients receive the right care that is specific to their individual circumstances.
 As the receptionist becomes more experienced in this aspect of employee engagement, the receptionist’s own ability to cope with a complex flow of emotional changes improves and evolves.

 The employee/employer relationship should take into account that those who work the front office must also cope with patient death, joy, anger, aggression, sadness and disillusionment.
 Indeed, their exposure to it during any given visit can be as much as an hour or more.

-The role of the medical receptionist surprisingly complex.
+The role of the medical receptionist is surprisingly complex.

-This makes the establishing of good employee engagement much more that simply a matter of good employee/employer relationships.
+This makes the establishment of good employee engagement much more than simply a matter of good employee/employer relationships.
 It’s a business philosophy that is truly multi-faceted.
 The receptionist must feel as committed to quality patient care within the sphere of the front office as aides, techs, nurses, and physicians do within their areas.

 Of course, practicing emotional neutrality can be a double-edged sword.
 It can, after all, be tricky for a person to find the right balance of compassion and business-like comportment regardless of his or her position on the spectrum of medical professions and roles.

 Especially at the front office, some patients can interpret emotional neutrality as callousness.
 And it doesn’t help the situation when a patient enters the clinic with a preconceived notion that the receptionist’s role is one of gatekeeper, designed to erect barriers between patient and doctor.

 If emotional neutrality isn’t properly learned, it can lead to increased stress in the front office.